prajwal-2509/terminalpulse/README.md

 > **Short-term memory for AI agents.
 Captures your coding context in real time — silently.**

 TerminalPulse runs in the background and watches your terminal, editor, and filesystem.
-When something goes wrong, type `pulse fix` — no copy-pasting, no explaining. **It already knows what happened.**
+When something breaks, type `pulse fix` — no copy-pasting, no explaining. **It already knows what happened.**

 ![Python](https://img.shields.io/badge/Python-3.10+-blue?style=flat-square&logo=python)
 ![PyPI](https://img.shields.io/pypi/v/terminalpulse?style=flat-square&logo=pypi)